 Patient Safety Conference

-Monthly conference reviewing a recent case on the internal medicine service where there was an adverse patient event.
+Quarterly conference reviewing a recent case on the Internal Medicine service where there was an adverse patient event.
 This is followed by an interactive resident and staff discussion to improve current procedures in the hope of preventing a similar event.

 Emergencies in Medicine

-Conferences for the PGY-I and PGY-II level resident during the month of July.
-This conference replaces the normal Noon Conference for the first month of residency to prepare the resident for medical problems they may encounter in the ER.
+This conference replaces the normal Noon Conference for the first month of residency to prepare residents for emergent medical problems they may encounter.